jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 ```
 WURG
 Legendary Creature - Human Expeditioner Wizard
+Lune can't have more than four stain counters on her.
 Whenever you cast an instant or sorcery spell, draw a card and put a stain counter on Lune for each of that spell's colors.
 Tree of Life — {W}{G}, {T}, Remove a stain counter from Lune: Return target nonland, noncreature card from your graveyard to your hand.
 You gain 3 life.
 Wildfire — {R}, {T}, Remove two stain counters from Lune: Lune deals 2 damage to each creature target opponent controls.